HarrySoteriou/VISOR/README.md

 | use information in the csv file to detect anomalies among the detected objects      |      ❌     |
 | connect our trained model to the tracking script                                    |      ❌     |

+### Current issues:

+1. Unable to use the trained model in the tracking script.
+Reason is that the GraphDef cannot be parsed, still working on this.